google/go-cloud/internal/website/content/howto/pubsub/subscribe.md

 ## Opening a Subscription {#opening}

-The first step in subscribing to messages is to instantiate a portable [`*pubsub.Subscription`][] for your service.
+The first step in subscribing to receive messages from a topic is to instantiate a portable [`*pubsub.Subscription`][] for your service.

 The easiest way to do so is to use [`pubsub.OpenSubscription`][]